 No student may copy published photographs for any work.
 Copying work, written or visual, is plagiarism.
 The school policy is outlined in detail in the Student Handbook.
 To aid the student in avoiding the inadvertent appearance of plagiarism, there will be a discussion in class on how to avoid this.
 Work based on photographs or the work of other artists must move beyond mere duplication of form and style.
 It is essential that such work reference these sources only and the primary artistic voice be that of the student.
 All students are responsible for maintaining their personal workspaces as well as actively participating in specific classroom maintenance tasks for the good of the overall studio environment.

 Sketchbook Requirement: The creation of art is an on going, creative decision making process therefore, all studio students are expected to regularly maintain a sketchbook/Journal, and to have it with them always.
 This includes all weekly sketch assignments, research assignments and at least one page in which the student researches and/or visually explores their ideas for independent projects and documents them.
-It is the student’s responsibility to submit their sketchbook for review to the instructor each Friday.
+It is the student’s responsibility to submit their sketchbook for review to the instructor each Thursday or Friday.